Oops. There was an error loading this page.

 Be Data Secure

 Taking on someone else's admin could well mean a whole host of new account details to know and security checks to pass.
 If you are making a note of these, do so in as secure way as possible to minimise any data breach.
-You might keep a digital record in a secure folder, or a paper copy in some format, or commit things to memory - whatever works for you is fine, but do ensure you are not creating extra vulnerability for your relative.
+You might keep a digital record in a secure folder, or a paper copy in some format, or commit things to memory - whatever works for you is fine but do ensure you are not creating extra vulnerability for your relative.

 Consider Who Else is Involved